PhotonVision/photonvision/README.md

   <img src="https://contrib.rocks/image?repo=PhotonVision/photonvision" />
 </a>

+## Gradle Arguments

+Note that these are case sensitive!

+* `-Ppionly`: only builds for `linuxraspbian`, which reduces JAR size.
+The JAR name will have "-raspi" appended.
+- `-PtgtIp`: deploys (builds and copies the JAR) to the coprocessor at the specified IP
+- `-Pprofile`: enables JVM profiling

 ## Acknowledgments
 PhotonVision was forked from [Chameleon Vision](https://github.com/Chameleon-Vision/chameleon-vision/).
 Thank you to everyone who worked on the original project.